-2. Established an MOU between Patkol Public Company Limited and the Faculty of Engineering, King Mongkut's Institute of Technology Ladkrabang to develop innovative prototypes of frozen food processing and beverages for small and medium enterprises (SMEs), including a total solution for SME business under the concept of BCG Model (Bio Circular Green Economy Model) to achieve sustainable economic development in line with the government's policy.

-3. Continuous Support for education: DMC Scholarships for Undergraduate Study in the Major of Dairy and Beverage Engineering Program (International Program) at Mahidol University, Thailand, which is an educational program that corresponds directly to the Company's business from 2018 to present.
-The Company supports scholarships for a total of 4 students: Mr. Eliya Ekta / Mr. Piyawat Utitsarn / Ms. Piyathida Wangboon / Ms. Peeraya Viriyanon.
-In the year 2021, there is 1 student who graduated and joined the company under the project conditions, namely: Mr. Piyawat Utitsarn

-4. Establish a project to enhance safety and energy saving of the refrigeration industry in cooperation with government and universities as follows:

-(1) Cooperate with the Thai Refrigeration Association (TRA) and the Department of Industrial Works to join the academic working group.
-"Draft announcement of the Department of Industrial Works regarding the determination of safety measures for refrigeration systems that use ammonia as a refrigerant" and jointly prepared a manual for the controller and inspection engineer Department of Industrial Works.
+- 2. Patkol Internship Programe (Student Internship Program) prepares students before starting professional work.
+Although it is a short-term internship project of 2 months, the Company allows students to do real work within the Company, including the production aspect in every division of the PATKOL Group.
+We encourage students to learn by means of integrated learning from work experience or from training to acquire skills and knowledge according to the project's objectives. - 3.
+Continuous to operate under the Memorandum of Cooperation (MOU) between PATKOL Public Company Limited and the Faculty of Engineering at King Mongkut's Institute of Technology Ladkrabang, which jointly developed a food innovation prototype for frozen food processing and drink for entrepreneurs, small and medium enterprises (SMEs).
+This is the Total Solution for SME business under the concept of BCG Model (Bio Circular Green Economy Model) to achieve sustainable economic development in line with government policy. - 4.
+Establish a project to enhance safety and energy saving of the refrigeration industry in cooperation with government and universities as follows: - (1) Cooperate with the Thai Refrigeration Association (TRA) and the Department of Industrial - Works to join the academic working group.
+"Draft announcement of the Department of Industrial Works regarding the determination of safety measures for refrigeration systems that use ammonia as a refrigerant" and jointly prepared a manual for the controller and inspection engineer Department of Industrial Works. - Send employees to participate as key speakers to promote knowledge to industrial factory operators that use ammonia-based refrigeration systems as refrigerants.
+This encourages entrepreneurs to have knowledge and understanding of the importance of factory operation safety so that the refrigeration industry can continue to grow sustainably.

-(2) Collaborate with Kasetsart University to undertake a prototype project of Smart Refrigeration under the concept of IOT or Internet of Things for ice plants and cold storage.

-5. Donations and support for other social activities as determined by the Company.
+- (2) Collaborate with Kasetsart University to undertake a prototype project of Smart Refrigeration under the concept of IOT or Internet of Things for ice plants and cold storage. - 5.
+Donations and support for other social activities as determined by the Company.